-• You will be prompted with an alert if there is not sufficient space on the controller for the application.
+- You will be prompted with an alert to connect to a controller if you try to Compile and Download without being connected. - You will be prompted with an alert if there is not sufficient space on the controller for the application.
 Clearing the "User Data" (p.
-435) is one method to create more space on a PDMM or PCMM.
+445) is one method to create more space on a AKD PDMM or PCMM.